jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

   - [...]
 Want help?
   - [...]
-Meetings
+Meetings:
   - [...]
 ```

 I've seen this work successfully with five related teams in a single document.
-News and information that affects everyone is added in the **Everyone** section.
+News and information that affects everyone is added in the `Everyone` section.
 Team specific information is put in the team sections.
 Each team still has their individual stand-up where they only look at their section.
 But since their section is part of the larger document, they get a taste of what is going on in the other related teams.
 This helps replace the random hallway chatter you get in a shared office and gives everyone a slightly broader picture.

 This worked shockingly well.
 I've had colleagues reach out, some years after leaving, to ask for the template we used for this multi-team stand-up.